 SSD1306 0.96inch OLED Display

-The OLED is communicates with the ESP32 using I2C communication protocol on GPIO 21 (SDA) and GPIO 22 (SCL).
-These are the default ESP32 I2C pins, so you can use the OLED examples for the ESP32 in this board without having to make any changes.
+The OLED communicates with the ESP32 using the I2C communication protocol on GPIO 21 (SDA) and GPIO 22 (SCL).
+These are the default ESP32 I2C pins, so you can use the OLED examples for the ESP32 in this board without making any changes.

 You can read our guides for the OLED display with the ESP32: